 Business Relationships Rule

-The SEC bars auditors and covered persons from having a direct or material, indirect business relationship with an audit client or persons or entities associated with the client in a decision-making capacity, such as officers, directors, or substantial shareholders.
+The SEC bars auditors and covered persons from having a direct or material, indirect business relationship with an audit client or persons associated with the client in a decision-making capacity, such as officers, directors, or substantial shareholders.
 Regulation S-X does not define substantial shareholder, so the rule created some confusion among auditors.

 To provide greater clarity, the SEC proposed replacing the term, substantial shareholder, with the following phrase: beneficial owner (known through reasonable inquiry) of the audit client’s securities where such beneficial owner has significant influence over the audit client.